Thinkintosh77/iOS_26.3-Research/README.md

 **Disclaimer:** This research is conducted for educational and security analysis purposes only.
 All testing is performed on owner-controlled hardware.

+## Frequently Asked Questions (FAQ)
+**Q: Does this support iOS 18.7.3 or older?**
+A: Not currently.
+This research targets the hardened security layers of iOS 26.x.
+Older versions use different activation logic that is not the primary focus of Project Overlord.

+**Q: Will this support iPhone X and below?**
+A: This project is specifically for A12-A14 (Bionic) chipsets, Support for Newer Chipsets will be Added.
+Devices vulnerable to checkm8 (A11 and below) should use legacy tools.

 ## Project Overlord: iOS 26.3+ Activation Research

 *   **Current Status:** ACTIVE RESEARCH / Live Testing Phase